 Concentration in Latin American music

-In cooperation with the Latin American Music Center, housed in the School of Music at Catholic University, a concentration in Latin American music is offered with the M.M.
+In cooperation with the Latin American Music Center, housed in the Departments of Music at Catholic University, a concentration in Latin American music is offered with the M.M.
 Concert Music Composition degree program.
 The curricular requirements listed above apply, with the following exceptions:

 Additional notes and requirements pertaining to composers